Link copied to your clipboard

 Second properties can be eligible

 Depending on the HEI company, you may be able to get an investment on a rental property or second home, albeit with stricter qualification requirements.
-Getting a home equity loan on investment properties can be challenging, so this provides a compelling option for owners of multiple homes.
+Getting a home equity loan or HELOC on investment properties can be challenging, so this option is compelling for owners of multiple homes.

 Longer application timeline